 The White Hawthorn Blossom became the official state flower of Missouri in 1923.
 Missouri is home to over 75 species of this plant, especially in the Ozarks.
 The flowers grow in bunches on hawthorn trees.
 They come from the same family as roses, apples, and spirea.

 The Bitterroot became the official state flower of Montana in 1895.
 Locals see this flower throughout western and south-central Montana.
 It blooms in the spring and summer.
 Native Americans in the region used the roots of this plant for food and trade.
-The root was typically mixed with other ingredients such as berries or meat and cooked before serving.
+The root was typically mixed with berries or meat and cooked before serving.

 The Goldenrod became the official state flower of Nebraska in 1895.
 This plant is native to the US and found in diverse habitats across the country.
 The hardy blooms represent the spirit of the state’s early pioneers.